CAGS monthly meetings

 CAGS Annual General Meeting.
 Come and discuss the group's activities over the last year and its plans for the future, vote on a constitutional amendment, and elect the officers and committee for the coming year.

+Tony Porter provides a brief look at gay folklore.
 Provisional date, depending on the availability of the venue.

-Jeremy Kingston, playwright, poet and former theatre critic for Punch and The Times, will talk about his lifetime involvement with the theatre and read some extracts from his poetry collections and the plays he has written.
+Jeremy Kingston, playwright, poet and former theatre critic for Punch and The Times, will talk about his lifetime involvement with the theatre and read extracts from his poetry collections and the plays he has written.

 A meeting for all CAGS members and their friends.
 A Peter Scott-Presland talk on history and future of Pride.